Challenges to the legality of Council Tax

 Common questions and additional information

-The council has a responsibility to bill and collect Council Tax, but this does not mean it introduces a fiduciary relationship (a situation in which one person justifiably places confidence and trust in someone else and seeks that person's help or advice in some matter).
+The council has a statutory duty to bill and collect Council Tax, but this does not mean it introduces a fiduciary relationship (a situation in which one person justifiably places confidence and trust in someone else and seeks that person's help or advice in some matter).

 Here are the most common questions or requests we receive about the legality of Council Tax: